mtpereira/backshop-ansible-101/slides/md/slides.md

 ## Playbooks
 ### Roles

-  - Abstraction for modelling hosts
+  - Abstraction for modeling hosts
   - Enables reuse and distribution of automations
   - Use a specific directory structure to organize the elements we've seen so far
   - Default values for vars on `defaults/`